arosenmund/defcon_31_ad_good_bad_lolWut/3_kerberoasting/1_common_kerberoasting/README.md

     ServicePrincipalName : {HOST/DRAGONMOUNT.wheel.co}
     ```

-    Above we can see that the `svc-file` account has a SPN of `{HOST/DRAGONMOUNT.wheel.co}`.
+    Above we can see that the `svc-file` account has a SPN of `HOST/DRAGONMOUNT.wheel.co`.
 Great!
-We will not use PS to pull a Kerberos ticket into memory for this account.
+We will now use PS to pull a Kerberos ticket for this account into memory.

 1. Run the following to obtain a Kerberos ticket for the susceptible SPN:

     ```